sebfisch/todoyu/README.txt

 * Remove the following beta2 files to keep your stored configuration:
 	* "config/db.php"
 	* "config/system.php"
+* Delete all files and folders inside the "cache/" folder
 * Overwrite all files of your beta1 installation with the beta2 files
 * Make sure the file "install/ENABLE" exists, remove the file "install/_ENABLE"
 * When loading todoyu in your browser, the upgrade tool of the installer will start automatically
+* Follow the instructions of the updater